 SECTION 2.2.
 HIV infection: an infection in which the human immuno-deficiency virus is present.
 SECTION 3.
-Protections
+Protections solely because he or she is infected with a communicable disease.

 SECTION 3.1.
-No student shall be denied access to nor shall an otherwise qualified individual be denied employment in the educational programs of the
+No student shall be denied access to nor shall an otherwise qualified individual be denied employment in the educational programs of the Governing Board